SquareSR/Testing-Red-Classic/beginner.md

 <img src="https://i.imgur.com/wHad35M.jpeg">

 Safari Zone
-- Get on your bike.
-Optional pick up extra [hidden Revive](https://gunnermaniac.com/pokeworld?map=219#6/5) in the statue
+- Get on your bike
-- Get the Carbos in Zone 2
+- Get the Carbos in zone 2
 - Super Repel at the start of zone 3
+- Optional: pick up the extra [hidden Revive](https://gunnermaniac.com/pokeworld?map=219#6/5) in the statue

-Pick up the Gold Teeth and get HM03 Surf from the man in the house.
+- Pick up the Gold Teeth and get HM03 Surf from the man in the house

 <img src="https://i.imgur.com/A8Qwy4y.png">